rage/java-programming/data/week1/3-printing.md

 - Learn to write a program that prints text.

-- Know what the term "argument" means.
+- Know what an "argument" is.

 </text-box>